PseudoDevs/IamGhost/abmd1.md

-Last updated: 2024-04-16 16:20:32
+Last updated: 2024-04-16 16:21:06
-Random Quote: If you had to fall into a woman's arms, my son, why couldn't they have been Margaery Tyrell's?  -  Catelyn Stark
+Random Quote: Just when you thought things couldn't get any worse, we gotta go to Jersey. - Hulk